Joining the Lab

 • PiDrone: PiDrone is an autonomous raspberry pi/Python drone developed by the lab.
 Each year (traditionally, Fall semester) Stefanie runs a class (CS1951R) where every student builds their own drone and learns about the underlying autonomy.
 You can read papers about the drone here.:

 If you need any help with them we encourage you to drop by the lab (knock on the door) and introduce yourself, and work from the lab.
 Most people who are around are friendly, willing, and able to help!
-You can also reach out to the mailing list h2r at cs.brown.edu or:
+You can also reach out to the mailing list h2r at cs.brown.edu.

 Did these feel like interesting problems to solve?
 Did you like the coding side of it?
 Do you feel like you could make use of these frameworks in your own dream project?